NIttenmkt/ivia.index/README.md

 IVIA (AI Visibility Index) is an open two-layer framework for measuring how entities are recognized, cited, and described within AI-generated responses and traditional search results.

-IVIA is part of the SAGEO methodology (Search AI & Generative Engine Optimization), developed by Nitten Marketing SpA (Santiago, Chile) and first validated in April 2026 on the domain nittenmkt.cl.
+IVIA is part of the SAGEO methodology (Search AI & Generative Engine Optimization), developed by Maximiliano Acuña Vera at Nitten Marketing SpA (Santiago, Chile) and first validated in April 2026 on the domain nittenmkt.cl.

 **IVIA measures visibility where traditional SEO cannot: inside AI-generated answers.**